miraland-labs/miraland/docs/src/wallet-guide/cli.md

 title: Command Line Wallets
 ---

-Solana supports several different types of wallets that can be used to interface directly with the Solana command-line tools.
+Miraland supports several different types of wallets that can be used to interface directly with the Miraland command-line tools.

-To use a Command Line Wallet, you must first [install the Solana CLI tools](../cli/install-miraland-cli-tools.md)
+To use a Command Line Wallet, you must first [install the Miraland CLI tools](../cli/install-miraland-cli-tools.md)

 ## File System Wallet